jedrzejme/YourOwnCard/README.md

 [![](/assets/preview.png)](https://your-own-card.jbs.ovh/profile/jedrzej)

 ## Using docker-compose to run Your Own Card
-1) Install Docker, docker-compose and git
+1) Install Docker, docker-compose and Git

-2) Create new directory called however you want and enter it

-3) Clone this repository and enter its directory:
+2) Clone this repository and enter its directory:
 ```
 git clone https://github.com/jedrzejme/YourOwnCard.git
 ```

-4) Edit config.ini (do not change port in config.ini; if you want to change external port change it in docker-compose.yml)
+3) Edit config.ini (do not change port in config.ini; if you want to change external port change it in docker-compose.yml)

-5) Create docker image:
+4) Create docker image:
 ```
 docker build -t your-own-card .
 ```

-6) Run docker-compose (by default it will run on port 5000):
+5) Run docker-compose (by default it will run on port 5000):
 ```
 docker-compose up -d
 ```

-7) It works!
+6) It works!

 ## Using Python to run Your Own Card
 1) Install Python

-2) Create new directory called however you want and enter it

 3) Clone this repository and enter its directory:
 ```